phac-nml/irida-sistr-results/README.md

   -V, --version         show program's version number and exit -w WORKFLOW_VERSIONS_OR_IDS, --workflow WORKFLOW_VERSIONS_OR_IDS
-                        Only include results of these workflow versions (or uuids) ['0.1', '0.2', '0.3'] [all versions] -d SAMPLES_CREATED_SINCE_DAYS, --samples-created-since-days SAMPLES_CREATED_SINCE_DAYS
+                        Only include results of these workflow versions (or uuids) ['0.1', '0.2', '0.3'] [all versions] -d SAMPLES_CREATED_SINCE, --samples-created-since SAMPLES_CREATED_SINCE
-                        Only include samples created more recently than this many days ago [Include all samples]
+                        Only include samples created more recently than this date (in format YYYY-MM-DD) or this many days ago (as a number) [Include all samples]

 Example:
         irida-sistr-results -a -u irida-user -o out.xlsx